-As facilities managers collect digitized data on a larger scale, the threat of cyber crime is becoming more prevalent.
+As facilities managers collect digitised data on a larger scale, the threat of cyber crime is becoming more prevalent.
 On top of the increased threats during the pandemic, there has also been a rise in attacks since Russia invaded Ukraine.
 Now more than ever is the time to be investing in securing your organisation’s data and systems, especially within the new post-pandemic era of hybrid working.
 It is clear that working from home will continue, post-pandemic, to some degree, yet this can pose cyber security risks if sufficient IT protection is not in place.
-Secure IWMS software is key to a successful workplace strategy and these risks can be combatted with the right vendor partner and software.
-Read on in our newsletter to see what resources Service Works Global has been developing and researching to assist the industry over the last quarter.
+Secure CAFM software is key to a successful workplace strategy and these risks can be combatted with the right vendor partner and software.
+Read on in our newsletter to see what resources Service Works International has been developing and researching to assist the industry over the last quarter.

 Maintaining Optimum Levels of Cyber Security

-With increasing external threats to businesses, Service Works Global (SWG) continues to be committed to improving and maintaining high levels of security within our software, QFM.
+With increasing external threats to businesses, Service Works International (SWI) continues to be committed to improving and maintaining high levels of security within our software, QFM.
 As well as external penetration testing as standard for each development, weekly automated vulnerability checks are completed to ensure security of code is maintained.
 Given the significant changes in cyber security since 2020 we urge all clients to upgrade to maintain optimum levels of security.

 ISO & Microsoft Certification Renewal

-We have successfully renewed our ISO 9001 and ISO 27001 certifications, which continue to demonstrate that SWG can deliver exceptional software and services to our clients, alongside robust security controls at a time when cyber threats remain at the forefront of business concerns.
-Recognized worldwide, ISO 27001 is the gold standard certificate in information security, whilst the ISO 9001 standard is based on a number of quality management principles including a strong customer focus, the motivation of top management, and continual improvement.
-We have also renewed our Microsoft Gold Partnership, awarded by Microsoft only to an elite group of organizations able to prove the highest level of competence and expertise in delivering best-in-class Microsoft solutions.
+We have successfully renewed our ISO 9001 and ISO 27001 certifications, which continue to demonstrate that SWI can deliver exceptional software and services to our clients, alongside robust security controls at a time when cyber threats remain at the forefront of business concerns.
+Recognised worldwide, ISO 27001 is the gold standard certificate in information security, whilst the ISO 9001 standard is based on a number of quality management principles including a strong customer focus, the motivation of top management, and continual improvement.
+We have also renewed our Microsoft Gold Partnership, awarded by Microsoft only to an elite group of organisations able to prove the highest level of competence and expertise in delivering best-in-class Microsoft solutions.

 Gartner IWMS Market Guide